About

 On this page you can read about our history and find links to…

 • Why do we do what we do?
-Find out what life can be like for the disabled and their carers and how the pandemic has disproportionately affected them.
+Find out what life can be like for the disabled and their carers.

 • Clients First – how we ensure our clients are at the centre of our services.